Tom-Alexander/regression-js/README.md

 Install packages: `npm install`

-The project is built and controled with [grunt](http://gruntjs.com).
+The project is built and controlled with [grunt](http://gruntjs.com).

 To prepare for release, run the default task, which:
 - Lints the source and tests with ESLint
-- Uglifies the javascript in to the `build/` directory
+- Minifies the javascript in to the `build/` directory

 To run tests, `grunt test`.